Red Lentil Tofu (Soy-free Tofu)

 Instructions

-3. Pour into a pot, add the room temp water and cook on medium-high heat for about 10 minutes until thickened.
+- Pour the blend into a pot, add the room-temperature water, and cook on medium-high heat for about 10 minutes or until thickened.
+Keep whisking to avoid forming lumps.

-4. Transfer to a baking dish or a container and let set in the fridge.
+- Transfer to a baking dish or a container and let set in the fridge for at least 4 hours.
+The longer you let it set, the firmer the final product will be.

-5. After setting in the fridge, the red lentil tofu will release some water.
+- After setting it in the fridge, the red lentil tofu will release some water.
 You can drain out the water and use the tofu as you like!

 Notes